Medically reviewed by Katelyn Hagerty, FNP

 Antidepressants, on the other hand, may actually worsen mood swings, so they should be used cautiously.

 A healthcare provider will be able to assess your needs and help you find the medication that is right for you.
 If you’re not sure where to begin, the Hers online mental health center is a great resource.
-And our telepsychiatry service can provide a personalized treatment plan for you.
+And our telepsychiatry service can provide a personalized plan for you to get anxiety treatment online.

 From too much sleep to not enough sleep, disrupting your circadian rhythm can affect the chemicals in your body and trigger mood changes.